lean-dojo/LeanCopilot/README.md

 ## Getting in Touch

 * For general questions and discussions, please use [GitHub Discussions](https://github.com/lean-dojo/LeanCopilot/discussions).
 * To report a potential bug, please open an issue.
-In the issue, please include your OS information and the exact steps to reproduce the error.
-The more details you provide, the better we will be able to help you.
+In the issue, please include your OS information, the exact steps to reproduce the error on **the latest stable version of Lean Copilot**, and complete logs preferrably in debug mode. **Important: If your issue cannot be reproduced easily, it will be unlikely to receive help.**
 * Feature requests and other suggestions are extremely welcome.
 Please feel free to start a discussion!

 ## Acknowledgements